Welcome to today's edition of the Rush 24-7 podcast.

 Well, that's how we've been deciding it.

-And this this uh back and forth that he had with Romney on the healthcare work, I got five sound bites.
+And this back and forth that he had with Romney on the healthcare worker, I got five soundbites.

-I'm gonna go through this, because this is fascinating stuff, and it is f it is it is crucially important, and and I think Santorum, for me anyway, had the line of the night in uh in reacting to this.
+And I think Santorum, for me anyway, had the line of the night in reacting to this.

-It was with Romney saying it's not worth getting angry about Santorum.
+It was with Romney saying it's not worth getting angry about.

 We can't afford for the issue of Obamacare to be subordinated to anything else that's being discussed up there.

-And I know the media wants to do it, but all this talk back and forth, Newt and Mitt over who did what at Fannie Mae and Freddie Mac and who had investments where and what.
+And I know the media wants to do it, but all this talk back and forth, Newt and Mitt, over who did what at Fannie Mae and Freddie Mac and who had investments where and what, none of that matters.

-And Santorum was sitting up there last night, and as I said yesterday's the only guy that had been bloodied because nobody's gone after him yet.
+And Santorum was sitting up there last night, and as I said yesterday, he's the only guy that had been bloodied because nobody's going after him yet.

 Although, although there is a story in the Washington Examiner today, guess what?